FredericHeem/starhackit/deploy/ansible/README.md

 Make sure _ansible_ can connect to the vagrant box:

-    $ ansible -m ping available
+    $ ansible -i dev -m ping all

 To install everything on the vagrant machine:

-    $ ansible-playbook site.yml -vv
+    $ ansible-playbook -i dev site.yml -vv

-The port 8000 is forwarded to the local machine so the web server can be reach at `http://localhost:8000/`
+The port 443 is forwarded to the local machine so the web server can be reach at `http://localhost:8443/`

 To eventually change the forwarded port, edit [Vagrantfile](Vagrantfile)